tamarakaufler/go-calculate-for-me/README.md

 - gorilla
 - Docker
 - Kubernetes
+- Prometheus
 - Makefile

 All code is stored and organised within a monorepo.
 Each service lives in its own directory.
 All protobuf descriptions share one directory (pb).The frontend to the calculation services (fe-service) has (gorilla) handlers and (gRPC) clients stored in their respective subdirectories (handler, client).
-Kubernetes deployment yamls are housed together in the deployment dir.
+Kubernetes deployment yamls are stored in the deployment dir.

 Makefile is used for ease of development and running.